CLASSES

 Michael Trittipo

-in-person, Beginning Czech
+In-person, Beginning Czech Year Two

 Tess Dajc

-online, Advanced Beginning Czech
+Online, Advanced Beginning Czech

 Tess Dajc was born in Kolín, Czech Republic.
-She has been teaching Czech for ten years.
+She has been teaching Czech for over ten years.
 In her spare time, she likes to write poetry and was recently published in several literary journals.

 Luboš Mareš

-in-person, Advanced Beginning Czech
+In-person, Beginning Czech

 Luboš Mareš was born in the Czech Republic in the small town of Milevsko.
 After elementary school he continued to study at the Central School of Engineering (SPSS) in Tabor and ended his educational journey in Prague at Czech Technical University (CVUT).
 He has been living in Minnesota for 23 years.
 Luboš is a teacher of kung fu, tai chi, qigong and mindfulness at Sokol Minnesota.
 Teaching Czech language gives Luboš the opportunity to bring the Czech Republic closer to our hearts.